Guide to Streaming Video Services

 Netflix is still the king of binge, with a vast library of movies and TV shows plus now-classic original shows such as “Stranger Things,” “Bridgerton,” “Wednesday,” “The Witcher,” and “Squid Game.”
 Some of its most popular original movies include “KPop Demon Hunters” and “Red Notice,” starring Dwayne Johnson, Gal Gadot, and Ryan Reynolds.

 Netflix has also moved into sports, with a three-year deal that brings NFL holiday games to the service.
-This season, Netflix will host two Christmas Day games.
+Last year, Netflix hosted two Christmas Day games.

 The company says it has added spatial audio—using its own 3D immersive audio technology—to about 700 titles.
 It’s available only to Premium plan subscribers.